TESLA2402/Comic_Creator_Dashtoon/README.md

 ## How to run
 - Website url : https://tesla2402.github.io/Comic_Creator_Dashtoon/
+- Android users can also install .apk files from the release section to run on their Android devices for better experience.
 - Alternatively, you can build your own release by cloning the github repo, and running
   ```
   flutter build web --release